aarongilly/notes/content/Contextual Reminders.md

 ---
 tags:
   - clarity
   - philosophy
   - productivity
+created: 2023-07-08T11:37-05:00
+updated: 2024-01-06T19:46-06:00
 ---
 **A powerful tool to free the mind & surface information where & when it is useful.**

 Contextual reminders is one of **the most helpful tools** you can add to your personal arsonal of achievement.

-[[Periodic Reviews]] are just an excuse to have a framework of recurring contexts, and a time to deal with those tasks surfaced by the reminders.
+[[Periodic Reviews]] are just an excuse to have a framework of recurring contexts, and a time to deal with those tasks surfaced by the reminders/calendar events.

 ## Context Classes